OVDO is tracking these bills, proposed regulations, and animal rights campaigns

 breed-specific legislation from Ohio law and fix the dangerous dog law by adding

 due process for the owners of accused dogs.
+Both of these bills failed in the

 Ohio